sdemiriz/subsample-reads/README.md

 #### `map`
 2. BAM file to produce a read sampling distribution from
+3. A valid contig as well as start and end coordinates for the region to map
-3. (Optional) Window size or number of windows to set up when calculating read sampling distribution
+4. Interval size or count to set up when mapping read coverage across region

 #### `sample`
 2. BAM to sample according to sampling distribution provided
 3. BED file specifying sampling distribution (possibly created by `map`)
-4. (Optional) Random integer seed to use for sampling (for reproducibility)
+4. (Optional) Integer seed to use for sampling (for reproducibility)

 #### `plot`
 2. One or more BAM files to plot in the provided regions